 Here are a few tips aimed at those buying surfcasting gear for the first time.
 The most important thing of all is the rod.

 Casting Weight: In my view, you need to buy a rod that is designed to cast at least 100 gms, which is about four ounces.
 Anything less than that and you are wasting your time.
 With a reasonable surf and tide running, you need to be able to cast out a heavy sinker that will hold on the bottom.
 The heavier sinker and correspondingly stronger rod required to cast it will also prove invaluable when casting into any sort of headwind.
 Don’t forget that the bait will also add both weight and wind resistance when casting.
 If you have the option get a rod designed to cast between 150 to 200 gms, or in the old imperial measures that is 6 to 8 ounces.
-You can often find a good used surf rod in second-hand stores.
+You can often find a well-used surf rod in second-hand stores.

 Rod: Fast and Slow Action